-All those settings are available through environment variables of the same name.
+The settings are available through environment variables.
 Unfortunately, Dashkiosk won't use them.
 It is also possible to put them into a credential file but Dashkiosk won't know how to use them either.

 The easiest way is to arrange for those settings to be available as environment variables under the right name: